- recommend to read first

 - open the

-and you can check out theUE4
+[ProjectName].slnand you can check out theUE4in solution explorer

 - even you would find the

-options in solution configurations- this process is required whenever you want to use custom engine
+ClientandServeroptions in solution configurations- this process is required whenever you want to use custom engine

 - hooh ! now you can use your own custom unreal engine !